 You’ll never see the money, so you never miss it.
 But the end result is that you’ll build your savings and earn interest throughout the entire year.

 In fact, we’ve got a list of high-yield online bank accounts that will pay you in excess of 1% APY right now.

 Just talk to your human resources department or a payroll specialist at work to reduce your withholding going forward.

-There’s another reason why bringing your refund down to as close to zero as possible makes sense.
-Criminals won’t have any refund money to steal from you!
+There’s another reason why bringing your refund down as close to zero as possible makes sense.
+If you do it, criminals won’t have any refund money to steal from you.

 Having too much money held out of every check in anticipation of a big refund makes you a more attractive target for tax return identity thieves.

 If there’s no refund, there’s nothing to steal!